Ingen informasjon om landet

-SOS Children’s Villages has been supporting vulnerable families and children in Russia since the late 1980s.
+SOS Children’s Villages has been supporting vulnerable families and children in Russia since the 1990s.

 Strengthen families: SOS Children's Villages works with local organisations and communities to support vulnerable families so that they can stay together.
 We ensure that they have access to basic goods and services such as health care and education.
 We also provide training and advice so that parents can generate an income to look after their children.

 Care in families: If, in spite of all support, children are unable to stay with their parents, they find a new home in SOS families, some of which are integrated into the community.
 Some children grow up in SOS foster families – these are co-funded by the Russian state and SOS Children's Villages, and live as part of the SOS Children’s Village itself.
 In addition to financial support, SOS Children’s Villages provides training and support to ensure that the children grow up in families full of respect and security.

 Wherever possible, we work closely with the children’s family of origin, so that the children can return to live with them.

 Advocacy: We work closely with state departments, local communities and organisations to improve the rights of children, in particular those who have lost, or are at risk of losing, parental care.